Zanxis/R34Sharp/.github/docs/entities/posts.md

 With this example, you can observe the amount of possibilities that are provided to you for your own manipulation of posts.

-## `4.` SEARCHING FOR POST CHUNK
+## `4.` SEARCHING FOR POST OFFSET
 As you develop and create new things, it might be interesting to go beyond 1000 posts, let's assume you want to request 2000 posts this time, how could you do that if the allowed limit is 1000?
-Simple, using **Search Chunks**.
+Simple, using **Search Offsets**.

-Chunks is a simple way to fetch a bunch of posts beyond the established limit without incurring API overhead and in a simpler way to happen.
+Offsets is a simple way to fetch a bunch of posts beyond the established limit without incurring API overhead and in a simpler way to happen.
 You can define a chunk when instantiating the search, as in the example below:

 <br/>

-- _Defining search chunks._
+- _Defining search offsets._
 ```cs
 // Define a polling loop.
 for(int i = 0; i < 2; i++)